 4) Apply Moisturizer Often

-Apply moisturizer regularly to help prevent dry skin.
-For best results, use your favorite moisturizer after you shower and before bed.
+We talked a lot about moisturizer earlier, but we’ll reiterate: Apply moisturizer regularly to help prevent dry skin.
+For best results, use your favorite moisturizer after you shower, first thing in the morning, and before bed.

 5) Make Lifestyle Changes